 Under Section 2115 of the California General Corporation Law, certain foreign corporations (i.e., corporations not organized under California law) are placed in a special category (referred to in this discussion as "pseudo-California" corporations) if they have characteristics of ownership and operation which indicate that they have significant contacts with California.
-So long as a Delaware or other foreign corporation is in this special category and it does not qualify for one of the statutory exemptions, it is subject to a number of key provisions of the California.
+So long as a Delaware or other foreign corporation is in this special category and it does not qualify for one of the statutory exemptions, it is subject to a number of key provisions of the California General Corporation Law applicable to corporations incorporated in California.
 Among the more important provisions are those relating to the election and removal of directors, cumulative voting, prohibition of classified boards of directors unless certain requirements are met, standard of liability and indemnification of directors, distributions, dividends and repurchases of shares, shareholder meetings, approval of certain corporate transactions, dissenters' appraisal rights and inspection of corporate records.

-Nevertheless, even if a foreign corporation otherwise qualifies as a pseudo-California corporation, an exemption from Section 2115 is provided for corporations with shares listed on the New York Stock Exchange or the American Stock Exchange or whose shares are traded on the Nasdaq National Market and which have 800 or more shareholders.
-The Company will NOT qualify as a pseudo-California corporation following the Merger.
+Nevertheless, even if a foreign corporation otherwise qualifies as a pseudo-California corporation, an exemption from Section 2115 is provided for corporations with shares listed on the New York Stock Exchange or the American Stock Exchange or whose shares are traded on the Nasdaq Stock Market and which have 800 or more shareholders.
+The Company will NOT be treated as a pseudo-California corporation following the Merger.